Techtonica/curriculum/project-example/week-9/eventonica/eventonica-react-ui.md

 - In user table we have `Edit` button, if we click edit button, it should redirect to form

-- In order to update the user data, we need user id.Lets create a function called editUser.
+- In order to update the user data, we need user id.
+Lets create a function called editUser.
 Bind it to Edit button.
 We also need to pass the data as a parameter.

 ```js
 <td>